 Projects Supported by Creative Engine

-Geelong Arts Centre is thrilled to present the seven recipients of Creative Engine's first grant round for 2022
+Geelong Arts Centre is thrilled to present the 13 recipients of our 2022 Creative Engine Ignition, Place To Make and Jump Start grants.

 The grants, both financial and value-in-kind studio access within the arts centre’s landmark Ryrie Street building, are designed to directly benefit local G21 artists and other artists with strong connections to our community in their pursuit to develop fresh, innovative and exciting work.